rwsite/updatepulse-server/README.md

 A button is available to send a test request to the Cloud Storage Service.
 The request checks whether the provider is reachable and if the Storage Unit exists and is writable.
 If it does not exist during the test, a virtual folder `updatepulse-packages` will be created in the Storage Unit chosen for package storage.

-### Remote Sources (VCS)
+### Version Control Systems

 This tab allows administrators to configure how Remote Sources are handled with the following settings:

 Name                          | Type      | Description
 ----------------------------- |:---------:| --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Use Version Control Systems   | checkbox  | Enables this server to download packages from a Version Control System before delivering updates.<br/>Supports Bitbucket, Github and Gitlab.<br/>If left unchecked, zip packages need to be manually uploaded to `wp-content/plugins/updatepulse-server/packages`.
+Enable VCS   | checkbox  | Enables this server to download packages from a Version Control System before delivering updates.<br/>Supports Bitbucket, Github and Gitlab.<br/>If left unchecked, zip packages need to be manually uploaded to `wp-content/plugins/updatepulse-server/packages`.
-VCS URL                       | text      | The URL of the Version Control System where packages are hosted.<br/>Must follow the following pattern: `https://version-control-system.tld/username` where `https://version-control-system.tld` may be a self-hosted instance of Gitlab.<br/>Each package repository URL must follow the following pattern: `https://version-control-system.tld/username/package-slug/` ; the package files must be located at the root of the repository, and in the case of WordPress plugins the main plugin file must follow the pattern `package-slug.php`.
+VCS URL                       | text      | The URL of the Version Control System where packages are hosted.<br/>Must follow the following pattern: `https://version-control-system.tld/username` where `https://version-control-system.tld` may be a self-hosted instance of Gitlab.<br/>Each package repository URL must follow the following pattern: `https://version-control-system.tld/username/package-slug/`; the package files must be located at the root of the repository, and in the case of WordPress plugins the main plugin file must follow the pattern `package-slug.php`.
 Self-hosted VCS               | checkbox  | Check this only if the Version Control System is a self-hosted instance of Gitlab.
 Packages branch name          | text      | The branch to download when getting remote packages from the Version Control System.
 VCS credentials               | text      | Credentials for non-publicly accessible repositories.<br/>In the case of Github and Gitlab, an access token (`token`).<br/>In the case of Bitbucket, the Consumer key and secret separated by a pipe (`consumer_key\|consumer_secret`).<br>IMPORTANT: when creating the BitBucket Consumer, "This is a private consumer" must be checked.